jakemanger/NEVE/Docs/getting_started/controlling_from_python.md

 ### Training a reinforcement learning agent
 You can also use a reinforcement learning agent to control agents in the unity editor.
-This is the original purpose of the unity editor's mlagents project, which we have used to create controls and manipulate parameters of experiments in AnimVR.
+This is the original purpose of the unity editor's mlagents project, which we have used to create controls and manipulate parameters of experiments in NEVE.
 There are two main options for training: 1) use unity's pre-built mlagents-learn and 2) use a custom gym environment.
 See the [mlagents documentation](https://github.com/Unity-Technologies/ml-agents/tree/release_9_docs/docs) for more information.
 Below, we will demonstrate how to use such a agent with the mlagents-learn package.

 To simply swap out the animals input for a pre-made reinforcement learning agent, create a file in a `config/` folder called `findburrow_config.yaml` and paste in the following code: